Decisiveness for countable MDPs and insights for NPLCSs and POMDPs: Introduction

-\paragraph{Markov decision processes.} Purely probabilistic models are too limited to represent features such as, \emph{e.g.} the lack of any assumption regarding scheduling policies or relative speeds (in concurrent systems), or the lack of any information regarding values that have been abstracted away (in abstract models), or the latitude left for later implementation decisions (in early designs).
-In such situations, it is not desirable to assume the choices to be resolved probabilistically, and nondeterminism is needed.
-Markov decision processes (MDPs) do encompass nondeterminism and probabilities.
-They can be seen as an extension of Markov chains with nondeterministic choices.
-In MDPs, the nondeterminism is resolved by a \emph{scheduler}, which can either be angelic or demonic, so that for a given property it is relevant to consider both the infimum and supremum probabilities, when ranging over all schedulers.
+\paragraph{Markov decision processes.} Purely probabilistic models are too limited to represent features such as, e.g., the lack of any assumption regarding scheduling policies or relative speeds (in concurrent systems), the lack of information regarding values that have been abstracted away (in abstract models), or the latitude left for delayed implementation decisions (in early designs).
+In such situations, it is not desirable to assume the choices to be resolved probabilistically, and nondeterminism is needed. \emph{Markov decision processes} (MDPs) are an extension of Markov chains with nondeterministic choices; they exhibit both nondeterminism and probabilistic phenomena.
+In MDPs, the nondeterminism is resolved by a \emph{scheduler}, which can either be adversarial or cooperative, so that for a given event it is relevant to consider both the infimum and supremum probabilities that it occurs, ranging over all schedulers.